Phone: 503-823-PLAY (7529)

 Celebrate the Kʰunamokwst Grand Opening Celebration with us on May 16, Saturday, from 11-3pm.

 Designing and construct the first developed park in the Cully Neighborhood.
-PP&R purchased the Werbin property in 2009 to help fulfill the need for park and open space within the Cully Neighborhood.
+PP&R purchased the Werbin property in 2009, with support from Metro's voter-approved 2006 bond measure, to help fulfill the need for park and open space within the Cully Neighborhood.
 The property is a 2.4-acre site located on NE 52nd Ave between Alberta & Wygant.

 SPECIAL NAMING CEREMONY